uvdesk/uvdesk.github.io/README.md

     4. Press `Ctrl+C` in the serve terminal to stop the server.

 # License
-All libraries and content included in the UVdocs are released under the MIT or BSD license.
+All the libraries and content included in the UVdocs are released under the MIT or BSD license.

 [webkul]: https://webkul.com/
 [team]: https://www.uvdesk.com/en/team/